 It provides moorings for boaters and access to the town’s attractions, including the Leather Museum, Walsall Arboretum and the Jerome K Jerome Birthplace Museum.

 The Walsall Canal runs for seven miles from Ryders Green Junction to Walsall Town Wharf.
 Once on the cusp of being lost forever, the arm has been refurbished to include mooring facilities for visitors; an innovative new art gallery is at the end of the arm and a noted arboretum lies nearby.

 Walsall Gasworks were still using canal transport until late into the commercial-carrying age and tanker specialists Thomas Clayton undertook their last journey from here with a load of crude tar in 1966.
-The Anson Branch connected with the Bentley Canal and on to the Wyrley & Essington until abandonment in the early 1960s.
+The Anson Branch connected with the Bentley Canal and on to the Wyrley & Essington Canal until it was abandoned in the early 1960s.
 The Bradley Branch ran from Moorcroft Junction to the Wednesbury Oak Loop until it too was abandoned around the same time.
 The Gospel Oak and Monway Branches together with various basins and spurs, all long derelict, are an indication of how important the line once was to the economy of the area.